cfragiadakis/Crime-Analysis-in-Chicago/README.md

 ## 1. Load the Data

 The dataset contains all the incidents of crime that occured in Chicago from 2010 to present.
 We will use only the CSV's from 2020 to 2022.
-Once we have successfully read the files, we exclude the columns that we will not use for our analysis.
-The columns that remain in our dataset are:
+The columns that we will use for the analysis are:
 * **ID:** Unique identifier of the record
 * **Date:** Timestamp of the crime incident
 * **Block:** The block address of the crime incident